Grand Circle Road Trip: Glamping Itinerary

 Grand Circle Road Trip Itinerary

 The Grand Circle Road Trip reveals some of Utah and Arizona’s most stunning scenery and allows you to experience some of the nation’s best national parks on one trip.
-Along the way enjoy staying in our upscale safari-style tents located outside of three national parks along the route.
-Under Canvas Zion, Under Canvas Moab and Under Canvas Grand Canyon offer luxury accommodations, and culinary offerings in close proximity to the national parks included in the Grand Circle Tour.
+Along the way enjoy staying in our upscale safari-style tents located outside of four national parks and attractions along the route.
+Under Canvas Zion, Under Canvas Moab, Lake Powell – Grand Staircase and Under Canvas Grand Canyon offer luxury accommodations, and culinary offerings in close proximity to the national parks included in the Grand Circle Tour.

 Las Vegas to Zion National Park

 If starting your trip with a flight, the most popular destination to start the Grand Circle Tour from is Las Vegas, Nevada.
 From there it is just a short 2-hour drive from the airport to Under Canvas Zion, which will be your base camp for exploring Zion National Park.

 Zion National Park is full of some of the most sought-after landscape in the American Southwest and is a mecca for hikers and rock-climbers from around the world.
 We suggest spending at least 2 days exploring the top hikes and vistas in Zion including Angels Landing, The Narrows and Observation Point among others.
 There are so many hiking options at Zion National Park, but remember, many of them require permits.

 After coffee on your private deck and a leisurely breakfast at Under Canvas Zion, head out on the road to Bryce Canyon National Park.
 This 2-hour drive will take you through some of Utah’s most stunning red-rock formations.
 Drive through Bryce Canyon and make sure to stop and enjoy hiking in the area.
 The red rocky spires that cover the land in Bryce Canyon, called “hoodoos”, are photographed and known all over the world for a reason.